 Rehearsal rooms are unlike regular concert halls; they commonly consist of smaller spaces and often have to be designed for multi-functional use.
-This means that rehearsal rooms and small concert venues have different features than the larger concert halls.
+This means that rehearsal rooms, and small concert venues, have different features than the larger concert halls.
 The acoustics have to be adaptable to fulfill all demands in the best possible way.

-The cultural center Elckerlyc was designed by Bedaux de Brouwer Architects for Hilvarenbeek and opened in 2013.
+The cultural center Elckerlyc was designed by Bedaux de Brouwer Architects and opened in Hilvarenbeek in 2013.
 A multifunctional flat floor venue is included in the design.
-The Grote Zaal has extendable audience seating with approx. 250 seats.
+This venue, the Grote Zaal, has extendable audience seating with approx. 250 seats.
 With the seating in use, half of the floor area is left as stage area.
-The venue is used for theater and music performances, concerts but also rehearsals and bridge meetings.
+The venue is used for theater and music performances, concerts but also other rehearsals and bridge meetings.
 The room acoustics appeared to be adequate for gatherings, theater and (amplified) musical performance, but were considered too dry for rehearsals and performance of orchestras, choirs and smaller music ensembles that rehearse and perform unamplified.

 Fanfare Concordia Einighausen

 Fanfare Concordia rehearses its musical pieces in the school building of De Leeuwerik in Einighausen.
 The room is used by several choirs and music bands (amongst others a drumband and a sambaband) but also for gatherings, meetings and similar events.
-The hall was considered too reverberant for the music rehearsals of the Fanfare and also for groups of the school working together.
-At the same time the acoustics of the place cannot become too dry, since some form of reverberation is needed to be able to play together.
+The hall was considered too reverberant for the music rehearsals of the fanfare and also for groups of the school working together.
+At the same time the acoustics of the place cannot become too dry, since some form of reverberation is needed to be able to play music together.
 For the different ensembles different reverberation times should be made possible.
 This was created by installing absorbing rolling curtains in one half of the hall.